A Checklist for good regulation

 Based on rational, comprehensive data and evidence—both quantitative and qualitative

 While it may seem obvious that data and evidence should inform policy, it is helpful to review why.
 The basic reason to include data and evidence is to justify why a policy will work or has worked.
-For example, the top 10 achievements in health in the United State were each preceded by some kind of evidentiary investigation, e.g. vaccines, prenatal screening, seat belt laws, limiting exposure to lead etc.
+For example, the top 10 achievements in health in the United States were each preceded by some kind of evidentiary investigation, e.g. vaccines, prenatal screening, seat belt laws, limiting exposure to lead etc.

 Telecommunications policy, like health, is based on a complex set of scientific, economic, legal, social, and political factors.
 All the same, there can be a gap between policy research and the policies that are enacted and enforced.
 More than $30 billion annually in spent in the US on health policy research, but health policy may or may not bear resemblance to the empirical research.
 A review by Hartsfield et al. identified 107 model public health laws covering 16 topics, but only 7 laws were based on scientific information (e.g., research-based guidelines).